Dzsodie/bettinggame/README.md

         }
     }
     ```
-6. You can send request to the Place Bet, the Player Wallet, the Leaderboard, or the Transaction History endpoints now.
+7. You can send request to the Place Bet, the Player Wallet, the Leaderboard, or the Transaction History endpoints now.
+Don't forget to add authorization for these.
 - Place Bet response.
    ```shell
    {